vfioretti/BoGEMMS-eASTROGAM/README.md

-# BoGEMMS-eASTROGAM
+# BoGEMMS-ASTROGAM
-Collection of BoGEMMS configuration files for the eASTROGAM mission
+List of configuration and macro files for the BoGEMMS simulation of the ASTROGAM program